Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Training and results

 \subsubsection{Learned preference for short treatment times}

 All explicit optimization incentives that were given involved the dosage administered rather than the time of treatment (Section~\ref{subsec:RL}).
 As previously explained, the main challenge in the dosing problem is the balancing of the higher dosages needed to suppress resistant cell populations with the need to keep toxicity low.
 Rewards in the setup implemented here purposely did not incorporate any direct incentives for shorter treatment times, focusing instead on dosage minimization.
-Although conservative dosing was a strong feature of all learned policies, the policies learned in training involved a strong preference for shorter treatment times even at the expense of higher dosing, typically eliminating the cell population well in advance of the maximal treatment time.
-This is particularly evident from a comparison of the policy response in its dosing vs. its treatment time (Figs.~\ref{subfig:zetaincreases} and~\ref{subfig:pmutincreases}) to increases in the mutation rate per step ($P_{\text{step,mut}}$) and resistant cell supply via $\zeta$ (Eq.~\ref{eq:Nmut}): the policy compensates for the increased resistance almost exclusively through dosage increases, while treatment time is kept nearly constant.
+Although conservative dosing was a strong feature of the policies learned, these policies involved a strong preference for shorter treatment times even at the expense of higher baseline dosing, typically eliminating the cell population well in advance of the maximal allowed treatment time.
+This is particularly evident from a comparison of the single-drug policy response in its dosing vs. its treatment time (Fig.~\ref{fig:shorttimepreference}) to increases in the mutation probability ($P_{\text{step,mut}}$): the policy compensates for the increased resistance almost exclusively through dosage increases, while treatment time is kept nearly constant.
 This behavior may arise through a combination of learned preferences based on dosing penalties and mutation parameters, and in training for a real clinical scenario a ``clinician-in-the-loop'' approach would permit informed choices in this regard.
+The direct benefit of keeping treatment time short is that the number of resistant cells that may emerge in the course of treatment is thus reduced, avoiding further increases in dosage and/or use of last-line drugs and minimizing the chance of treatment failure due to emergent late-stage resistance.